kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 We then delete 4 from the leaf contain 3 and 4.
 This operation only shifts keys.
 No new nodes are created or deleted, and **the tree remains balanced**.

-**Case 2: Fuse Nodes**
+**Case 2: Merge with Sibling**

-If each adjacent sibling (there are at most two) has only one item, we know its parent must be a 3- or 4-node (because if it were a 2-node, it was already converted to a 3-node).
-In this case we fuse together the two siblings and bring a key down from parent, forming a 4-node and shifting all children effected as needed.
+If each adjacent sibling (there are at most two) is a 2-node, we "steal" a key from the parent, which we know is a 3- or 4-node (because if it was a 2-node, it has already been converted to a 3- or 4-node), and merge the node with its sibling, creating a 4-node.
+We shift all children affected as needed.
 For example, say, we wish to delete 6 from our first example:

 .. figure:: ../images/delete-barrow-1.jpg
    :align: center